Where do you fall on the scale of priorities in your life?

 But, a few days after we talked, her daughter called her out, and asked her why she always put herself last, and got mad at dad for it.

-She called me the next day to sign up and is taking Mastery this March.
-It will be a new beginning for her, as a woman, for she and Tim as a couple, and as a new kind of parent for her kids, as she will finally experience the joy she can generate for her whole family by standing for herself.
+She called me the next day to enroll for Mastery this coming March.
+It will be a new beginning for her; as a woman, as a wife, and as a parent for her kids.
+She will finally experience the joy she can generate for her whole family by standing for herself.

 It’s our time, Sisters, but only if we take it.